NickLiffen/ghas-enablement/README.md

 ## Context

-There is no API access into the `.github/workflows/*` directory, and teams do not want to go and create a `codeql-analysis.yml` files manually across hundruds of repositories.
+There is no API access into the `.github/workflows/*` directory, and teams do not want to go and create a `codeql-analysis.yml` files manually across hundreds of repositories.

 ## Purpose